zendframework/zend-servicemanager/README.md

 	* abstract factories

-Goal of this approach is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to zend-servicemanager 3.3.2 (currently).
+Goal of this approach is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to
+Mxc-servicemanager 3.3.2 (currently).
 We are working on optimizing the PHP implementation in order to find out what the particular requirements for maximum speed actually are.
 Another thing we want to learn about is how to streamline service manager configuration in order to ease comprehension and effectivity.

-When basic work is done, there is a chance, that we will establish another fork of zend-servicemanager, which will not claim to be backwards compatible in every point.
+When basic work is done, there is a chance, that we will establish another fork of Mxc-servicemanager, which will not claim to be backwards compatible in every point.
 BC will be important, but not everything for this fork.
-This project will base on the zend-servicemanager dev-4.0 branch as long as this is sufficiently maintained.
+This project will base on the Mxc-servicemanager dev-4.0 branch as long as this is sufficiently maintained.
 Whether we will actually do this will depend on the feedback we get.
 If there are no discussions, feature requests and such, there will be no need to do that in the public.
 Preliminary project name is mxc-servicemanager-x1.

 Based on what we learn we plan to provide a PHP core component or extension library implemented in C, which will combine the functionality and compatibility of the PHP implementation with the performance of a C implementation.
 Work on that will not start before 07-2018.
 Please do not expect visible or stable results in 2018.
 Preliminary project name is mxc-servicemanager-x2.

 ##Installation

-This component is meant as a transparent replacement of zend-servicemanager.
-Some Zend Framework components feature hard wired wired dependencies to `Zend\ServiceManager`.
-To enable to replace zend-servicemanager with mxc-servicemanager, latter is defined in the same namespace `Zend\ServiceManager`.
+This component is meant as a transparent replacement of Mxc-servicemanager.
+Some Mxc Framework components feature hard wired wired dependencies to `Mxc\ServiceManager`.
+To enable to replace Mxc-servicemanager with mxc-servicemanager, latter is defined in the same namespace `Mxc\ServiceManager`.

 ### Via Packagist

 Currently Packagist does not support the provision of projects which occupy namespaces which are already occupied by existing libraries.
-In our case it's `Zend\ServiceManager` which is used by `zend-servicemanager` also and originally.
+In our case it's `Mxc\ServiceManager` which is used by `Mxc-servicemanager` also and originally.
-So we are sorry not to be able to support direct installation via composer without requirement for afterwards customization currently for zend-servicemanager replacement.
+So we are sorry not to be able to support direct installation via composer without requirement for afterwards customization currently for Mxc-servicemanager replacement.
 We apologize for any inconveniences.

 ### Use as stand-alone component

-mxc-servicemanager has to live in the `Zend\ServiceManager`namespace to allow transparent replacement.
-We supply this package using namespaces where the string 'Zend' is replaced by 'Mxc'.
-If you like to use this package aa is (i.e. without transparent replacement of zend-servicemanager) you can use it as is by
+mxc-servicemanager has to live in the `Mxc\ServiceManager`namespace to allow transparent replacement.
+We supply this package using namespaces where the string 'Mxc' is replaced by 'Mxc'.
+If you like to use this package aa is (i.e. without transparent replacement of Mxc-servicemanager) you can use it as is by

 1. Add this project to your composer.json: